From Ancient Stones to Modern Gyms: The Story of Strength in Scotland

 The Ancient Stones: Strength With Purpose

-Some of the most famous examples include:
+Some of the best-known examples include:

 Highland Games: The Original Strength Sports